haoliuhl/ringattention/README.md

 This is the implementation of the Blockwise Parallel Transformer (BPT) model.
 The model is described in the paper [Blockwise Parallel Transformer for Long Context Large Models](https://arxiv.org/pdf/2305.19370.pdf).

+## Updates

+- 2021/10/20: Added the implementation of BPT on top of the LLaMA language model, the code is under `llamabpt/`.
+It has simpler code and supports BPT, memeff/flashattention, and vanilla computation.
+See [here](llamabpt/README.md) for more details.

 ## Requirements
 Install the requirements with:
 ```